(214) 390-7947 (Overseas Callers)

 01273 93 0514 (UK ), (02) 8006 6640 (Australia)

-Volunteer in Tanzania
+Volunteer in Tanzania!

-Tanzania contains three of Africa's seven natural wonders, the highest mountain peak in the country, and some of its deepest lakes.
+Tanzania is home to several of Africa’s most celebrated natural wonders, including Mount Kilimanjaro, the Serengeti, and the Ngorongoro Crater, along with some of the continent’s deepest lakes.
 The country is home to a vast variety of birds and wildlife living in the world's most treasured national parks and game reserves.
-You'll go back in time as you experience the Maasai people, who retain their way of life and traditions that they have had for centuries.

 Sadly, along with its beauty and mystery, Tanzania is a desperately poor country, with close to 70 percent of the population living in poverty.
 It is one of the least-developed countries in the world, and so suffers from problems common to the developing world.
 Problems like wealth inequality, malnutrition and a lack of education, health care and social injustice hurts children and women from poor families especially.